Have you ever steamed your face?

-Remember those pimples we always used to get before that all important first date with our first crush, or the day before the yearly class photo would be taken?
-And that, if you weren’t cursed with acne.
-No wonder we were willing to try anything to get rid of them.
+Remember those pimples you’d always get before that a date with your crush or the day before the yearly class photoshoot?
+You’d do anything to get rid of them.

-And boiling a pot of water, covering our heads with a towel, and placing our faces above said pot didn’t seem particularly weird.
-Not that it was something we would do in front of another human being (the horror!), but it wasn’t one of the weirdest things we tried in the name of beauty – like, you know, putting toothpaste on a pimple.
+Boiling a pot of water, covering your head with a towel, and placing your face above said pot didn’t seem particularly weird.
+Not that it was something you would do in front of another human being (the horror!), but it wasn’t one of the weirdest things you tried in the name of beauty – like, you know, putting toothpaste on a pimple.

-But opened (or closed, for that matter)?
+But open (or close, for that matter) pores?
 Nope.
 Pores aren’t doors.
 They don’t open nor close.
-Their size is genetically determined, so there’s nothing you can do about it.
+Their size is genetically determined and there’s nothing you can do about it.

-1. Steam Helps Skincare Products Better Penetrate The Skin
+1. Steam Helps Skincare Products Better Penetrate Skin

-What steam can really do is soften skin.
-And when skin is softened, it is more permeable.
-That means that skincare products can penetrate the skin more easily.
-And, the deeper they go, the better and faster they work.
+What steam really does is soften skin.
+When skin is softened, it’s more permeable.
+That’s a fancy way of saying your skincare products can penetrate the skin more easily.
+The deeper they go, the better – and faster – they work.

-We don’t have to steam our faces for hours on end, either.
-Studies have shown that using a steam towel for even just 5 minutes does the trick.
+You don’t have to steam your face for hours on end, either.
+Studies show that using a steam towel for even just 5 minutes does the trick.

 2. Steam Increases Blood Flow

 Ok, this isn’t exactly a benefit of steam itself, but of the heat that generates it.
-Basically, heating the skin increases blood flow and that helps bring nutrients and oxygen to the skin.
-This is SO important for its health, because it helps skin to fight off the infections and bacteria it comes in contact with.
+Basically, heating skin increases blood flow and that helps bring nutrients and oxygen to the skin.
+This is SO important for its health: it helps skin fight off infections and the bacteria it comes in contact with.

 Steam is able to do that only because it disrupts the skin’s protective barrier.
 That’s not really a good thing.
-That’s why, if you want to try steaming, it’s best to do it only once a week.
+When this barrier is compromised, your skin becomes dry and more prone to irritations.

 And, don’t overdo it!
 If the steam is too hot, or you steam your face for too long, you could burn yourself.
 Ouch!

-Another thing.
+One more thing.
 If you have acne or sensitive skin, never steam your face without discussing it with your doctor first.
-I know it seems like a silly thing, but better be safe than sorry, don’t you agree?Beware of steam facials!
-They help products better penetrate the skin by disrupting its protective barrier.
-Not good.Click To Tweet
+I know it seems like a silly thing, but better be safe than sorry, no?

-Steam may help skincare products better penetrate the skin, but that comes at the expense of the skin’s protective barrier.
-So, no more steaming for this girl.
+Steam may help skincare products better penetrate skin, but that comes at the expense of the skin’s protective barrier.
+No more steaming for this girl.
 If you want to keep on doing it, do it carefully.